openjournals/joss/docs/editing.md

 ### Responding to editorial assignments

-As documented above, usually, papers will be assigned to you by one of the AEiCs.
+As documented above, usually, papers will be assigned to you by one of the TEiCs.
 We ask that editors do their best to respond in a timely fashion (~ 3 working days) to invites to edit a new submission.

 ### Continued attention to assigned submissions

 As an editor, part of your role is to ensure that submissions you're responsible for are progressing smoothly through the editorial process.
 This means that:

 - During pre-review, and before reviewers have been identified, editors should be checking on their submissions twice per week to ensure reviewers are identified in a timely fashion.
-- During review, editors should check on their submissions once or twice per week to see if their input is required.
+- During review, editors should check on their submissions once or twice per week (even for just a few minutes) to see if their input is required (e.g., if someone has asked a question that requires your input).

 Your editorial dashboard (e.g. `https://joss.theoj.org/dashboard/youreditorname`) is the best place to check if there have been any updates to the papers you are editing.